You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 Text Tools has a lot of things going for it.
 I’d much rather work on the cloud and perform my edits inside a tool so I can do a quick reanalysis.

-But at the end of the day, I’m looking for guidance, on a granular level, of the niche average keyword density for each phrase and word.
-For this reason alone, we’re going with Website Auditor.
+At the end of the day, I’m looking for a cloud-based solution that gives me guidance, on a granular level, of the niche average keyword density for each phrase and word.
+For this, I’m sticking with Surfer.

 I hope this article has helped clear things up regarding the extremely useful, yet often misunderstood, TF*IDF analysis.